d0u9/Linux-Device-Driver/01_Introduction_to_Linux_and_Device_Drivers/01_the_linux_kernel.md

 outside world or other processes, i.e., IPC, the inter-process communication, is handled by the kernel.
 Most important the role the process management unit take is scheduling.
-Scheduling is a combination of policy and mechanism to decide the next process utilize the CPU, and run it on the CPU.
+Scheduling is a combination of policy and mechanism to decide the next process to utilize the CPU, and run it on the CPU.
 Different schedulers have different strategies to determine how processes run after each other.